OpenRefine/openrefine.org/governance.md

 + help contributors via the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev).
 + merge pull request submit by contributors
 + have direct access to the code base
-+ nominate new committer
++ nominate and vote new committer

 Committers also participate in strategic planning, release planning, and approving changes to the governance model.

 How to become an OpenRefine Committers?
 Be a contributor and be nominated as a committer.
 You may nominate yourself.
-Nomination should be sent to ...
+Nomination should be sent to the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev)

-### Project Management Committee (PMC)
-The Project Management Committee role is to help the project to run smoothly.
-PMC member have no significant authority over other members of the community, their primary role is to:
-+ Vote on new committer nomination
-+ Make decision when no consensus is reached between committers

-The PMC have his own private discussion list for sensitive issue such as vote for new committers.

-How to become to be part of OpenRefine PMC?
-Membership of the PMC is by invitation from the existing PMC members.

 ##  Decision Making Process
 ### Consensus building